 Action research involves the identification of a problem/issue, data collection (from research literature and school/district data), data analysis and changes in practice with additional data collection.
 Action research may be done individually or in small groups.
 This professional development approach is built on the concept of "reflective action."
 A School Improvement Team or Child Study Team functioning in this manner is considered an action research group.
-Inservice points awarded for this type of professional learning will be awarded only for hours spent in research, collaboration and implementation of new practices.
+Inservice points awarded for this type of professional learning will be awarded only for hours spent in research, collaboration, and implementation of new practices.
 Hours will not be awarded for organizational meetings, meeting set up, school event set up or clean up following school events.

 To develop an action research project, employees contact their administrator/supervisor for support.
-If group members want to earn inservice points for this activity, contact must be made with the Professional Development Department to receive a component number and develop objectives for the activity prior to the beginning of the activity.
-A Professional Learning Log must be maintained and submitted with an administrator signature to the Professional Development Department at the conclusion of the research project.
+To earn inservice points for this activity, contact must be made with the Professional Development Department to receive a component number and develop objectives for the activity prior to the beginning of the activity.
+A Professional Learning Log must be maintained and submitted with an administrator signature to the Professional Development Department at the conclusion of the research project, or the lead facilitator may set up the courses in BusinessPlus following the multi-day training approval guidelines.

-District or School Based Workshops
+District or School-Based Workshops